david-jarad-josh-saroj/project-github-readme-classification/README.md

 ## Acquiring

+- "env.py" has credentials to access the data from GitHub.com
-Data acquisition used a combination of web-scraping and GitHub's API.
+- Data acquisition used a combination of web-scraping and GitHub's API from the "acquire.py" module.
+- Acquire module collects repository name, language used and readme contents.
+-

 ## Preparing